 Auto Warranty Coverage: Conclusion

 There are a variety of car warranty plans available and each differs in the coverage offered.
-While some plans provide full coverage, they come at premium prices and often last a shorter time while powertrain warranties are cheaper and last longer.
+Full coverage extended warranty plans come at premium prices and often last a shorter time, while powertrain warranties are cheaper and last longer.
 The best choice for your vehicle depends on your personal financial situation, so we recommend comparing multiple options before deciding.

 Our Recommendations For An Extended Car Warranty

 If you’re wondering, “What does a car warranty cover?” then you’re likely also considering which providers offer the best coverage.
-After extensive research, we’ve determined that you’ll find exceptional service and affordable premiums through Endurance and CarShield.
+After extensive research, we’ve determined that you’ll find exceptional service and affordable premiums through Endurance, CARCHEX, and CarShield.

 In our review of the top third-party warranty providers, we named Endurance Best Coverage.
 With positive reviews from industry experts and customers alike along with six coverage levels, this provider sits at the top of the list.